 These are the most important factor to rank a webpage.

 Crawls stats and Errors:

-Crawls errors: Crawls errors provides detailed report of site URLs which are failed to crawl within the website.
+Crawl errors provide detailed reports of site URLs which are failed to crawl within the website.

 The report has two main sections:

-Site errors: These are high-level errors from the website.
-Site errors gives a report about issues like preventing Googlebot accessing the site from past 90 days.
+These are high-level errors from the website.
+Site errors report issues like preventing Googlebot from accessing the site for the past 90 days.

 Site errors are classified into three types:

-Server errors: This implies if host is taking a long time to react, along with also the request timeout.
-The time required for loading the site and also makes users to wait to get a specific quantity of time on visiting the website from the Googlebot.
+Server errors: This implies that the host is taking a long time to react, along with also the request timeout.
+The time required for loading the site also makes users wait to get a specific quantity of time on visiting the website from the Googlebot.
 If it takes too much time to react, then the Googlebot will cease

 DNS errors: DNS is represented as Domain Name System.Where DNS errors are the first and most prominent error because if the Googlebot is having DNS issues, it can’t connect to your domain via a DNS lookup issue or DNS timeout issue.

-failure: It means that the Googlebot can’t recover the robots.txt file, situated within our domain name.
-As soon as we do not need Google to crawl particular pages then robots.txt file is used.
+Failure: It means that Googlebot can’t recover the robots.txt file, situated within our domain name.
+As soon as we do not need Google to crawl particular pages the robots.txt file is used.

-URL errors: These are the particular errors that Google struck when attempting to creep over particular phone or background pages.
+URL errors: These are the particular errors that Google struck when attempting to creep over a particular phone or background page.